SauceChord/big-endian-io-dotnet/README.md

 # Big endian IO for .NET

-Plans to include reader and writer.
+Includes reader and writer that subclasses BinaryReader and BinaryWriter.

 Could use some help implementing Single, Double and Decimal read/write as I haven't bothered with those yet.